 Thank you for your interest in our work.
 Here are a few more details that may be useful to you in reaching a decision to join our team of chaplains.

-It should be noted that Buddhists are rare in certain types of prison (as for instance, Young Offender Institutions) which, nevertheless, we should like to cover.
+It should be noted that Buddhists are rare in certain types of prison (as for instance, Young Offender Institutions) which, nevertheless, still need to be covered.
 Also, prisoners are shifting from prison to prison, at times with some frequency, so there may be lulls when there is no one to visit in even the busiest of prisons.

 You will be subject to a rigorous and intrusive security clearance for which you will have to furnish proof of identity and address.
 This will need to be renewed every five years.